DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 read the [*Gameplay Guide*](https://github.com/DragonBlame/tpf-dragons-edition/blob/dev/DOCUMENTATION.md#gameplay-guide) section of the add-on.

-If you are interested in changing TPF’s default ENB to what I use personally, continue with the *ENB* section.
+If you are interested in changing TPF’s default ENB to what I use personally or just to learn about my preference in ENBs, continue with the *ENB* section.

 If you have experienced a bug during your walkthrough, jump into TPF's Discord server and tell me about it in #tpf-addons-support.